Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2021-03-18-CheapGaussianApprox.md

 ------

 \\
 In the case of hardware that either has 32-bit popcount (but not 64-bit) or the population count must be performed in software it seems worthwhile to toss out a variant for those cases.
-Adjust the centering of the triangle distribution and create new search for a new scaling constant...done:
+Adjust the centering of the triangle distribution and perform a search for a new scaling constant...done:

 {% highlight c %}
 // in graphs: pop32